Bumper0417/2nd-Milestone-Project-with-Javascript/README.md

 ## Features

 - I want to create for the the user of the webpage a design to be eyekatching and have some interactions that can approach them.
 [Bootstrap](https://www.bootstrapcdn.com/)
-- This site uses autocomplete function with a search box created with [JavaScript](https://no.wikipedia.org/wiki/JavaScript) and styled with [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets).
+- This site uses places autocomplete hotel search function with a search box and 2 dropdown menus created with [JavaScript](https://no.wikipedia.org/wiki/JavaScript) and styled with [CSS](https://no.wikipedia.org/wiki/Cascading_Style_Sheets).
 - The Map that is displayed on the site is made with the places API and it makes users experience more visual and easy to access.
 - The users are able to change the search criteria without reloading the page.
 - This site provides all the information with a simple design made mostly with [Bootstrap](https://en.wikipedia.org/wiki/BootstrapCDN).
+- The user can go to the default setting and map by clicking on the home button.

 ## Features left to Implement